duneanalytics/projects/readme.md

 *From https://makerdao.com/en/whitepaper.*

 ```
 The lower part of the `.md`-file is a markdown area where you can write or borrow a description from a project.
 If you copy it, please link back to the page you quoted it from.
+Note that all the keys are mandatory, so if you have an empty queries field it should be listed as `queries: []`

 ### project.svg
 Add the projects logo as a svg-file, or if that doesn't exist: a high resolution, transparent `project.png`-file will also work.
 Note that the logo should use dark text, as it will be rendered on a light background.